 It is best not to wait since space is limited.
-You can reserve a room and then cancel if you need to.
-See the Summer Session Housing site for details on cancellation policy and procedures.
-All housing-related questions should be directed to Pam Cersley at 434-924-6873.
-Applicants to the Tibetan program should contact Becky Johnson at 434-243-5127.
+You may reserve a room through Conference Services and then cancel if you need to.

 Does the price of tuition include the price of the housing?
 Will this include meals?

 The price of tuition does NOT include housing or meals.
-Housing rates for 2012 are $23 per person per night for a double room in the regular summer session dormitory or in the Tibet House.
+Housing rates for 2014 were $25 per person per night for a double room in the summer session dorms.

-How can I find out further information about purchasing insurance for the summer session?
+How can I find out more information about purchasing insurance for the summer session?

 All students are required by the University to have health insurance, either under a parent's plan or purchased independently.
-You may enroll either in the UVA-endorsed insurance plan through Aetna Student Health, formerly the Chickering Group, or in a plan of your choice.
-For more nformation call 1-800-466-3027 or go to UVa Aetna Student Health
+You may enroll either in the UVA-endorsed insurance plan through Aetna Student Health or in a plan of your choice.
+For more information call 1-800-466-3027 or go to UVa Aetna Student Health

 The Student Health Center will be available to participants.
 In case of an emergency, participants will be treated at the emergency room of the University of Virginia Health System Center, which is located near Central Grounds.